4 Fundamental Principles of Zone Offense

 Want to learn more?

-You can find the full (1:20:00!) video in the URCA Certification package.
+You can find the full (1:20:00!) video in the UAP Certification package.
 In addition to the concepts described above, Wiggins’ presentation includes:

 - analyses of how to progress through alternate zone sets;